krivaten/custility/README.md

 [(back to top)](#top)

-These utilities allow you to control the _padding_ of elements, and are very simple to use.
+These utilities allow you to control the _padding_ of elements.

 ### Prefixes
 By default, there are six padding prefixes that determine the size of the padding to be added.
 While the names and sizes can be changed by overriding the `$padding-params` variable, out of the box they are the the following: